Ammarkhat/libfive/docker/README.md

 files will be available in /my_files inside the container

+or if its already mounted, then run docker exec: docker exec -it mystifying_newton bash

 ## copy file from container, ex: "keen_banach"
 docker exec keen_banach pwd
 docker cp keen_banach:/libfive/build/cli/sphere.stl sphere.stl